LoicGoyet/frontlab/README.md

 ```

 ###Style commands
-You want to create a new style brick ?
+You want to create a new style partial (base, components, layout, pages, theme, utils or vendor partial) ?
 Alright then gain some time with this command :

 ```
-$ gulp create:style:brick --name yourBrickName
+$ gulp create:style:{partial type} --name yourBrickName
+// {partial type} is base, components, layout, pages, theme, utils or vendor
 ```

-This will simply creates `.scss` file into the folders `/src/scss/bricks` & `/src/scss/parameters` as a partial (this means, it will create a file named `_yourBrickName.scss`) and automaticaly include it into the `/src/scss/bricks/bricks.scss` & `/src/scss/parameters/parameters.scss` style files.
-It will also create a partial template file at the path `/src/templates/bricks` and include it into the `src/templates/bricks/bricks.twig` file.
+This will simply creates `.scss` file into the folders `/src/scss/{partial type}` & `/src/scss/{partial type}` as a partial and automaticaly include into the main style files.
+It will also create a partial template file at the path `/src/templates/guideline/{partial type}/yourBrickName`.

-`$ gulp create:style:layout --name yourLayout` also exist for generating style files as for the bricks but into the `/src/scss/layout` & `/src/scss/parameters` folders.

 ###Bower command
 As you can check for yourself, `.bowerrc` install bower dependencies into the `/src/bower_components` folder.
 But it could be convenient for the browser to have access to thoses dependencies.
 So in order to copy the `/src/bower_components` folder at `/web/bower_components` just it the following command :